-Dedication of land for park, recreation or open space needs.
+(1) Dedication of land for park, recreation or open space needs.
 The subdivider(s) or owner(s) shall dedicate to the city for park and recreation or open space purposes at least five (5) percent of the gross area of the residential subdivision.
 In no case shall the aggregate acreage donated be less than one-quarter (1/4) acre.

 (2) Payment of money to an escrow account for park, recreation or open space needs in lieu of dedication of land.
 The subdivider(s) or owner(s) shall pay unto the city such sum of money equal in value to five (5) percent of the gross area of the subdivision thereof, which sum shall be held in escrow and used by the city for the purpose of acquiring parks and developing playgrounds and shall be used for these purposes and no others.
 The aforementioned value shall be the value of the land subdivided without improvements and shall be determined jointly by the city manager and the subdivider.
 If the city manager and subdivider cannot agree on a land value, then the land value shall be established by arbitration.
-The city manager shall appoint a professional land appraiser, and these two (2) shall appoint a third.
+The city manager shall appoint a professional land appraiser, the subdivider shall appoint a professional land appraiser, and these two (2) shall appoint a third.

-Open Space Requirement (only applicable to residentic Sec.
-12-8-6 requires (a) the dedication of 5% of the gross dedication.
-Please calculate and check preferred method s area for open space purposes, or (b) a fee in lieu of land (a) Total Land Area: 1-47 acres 5% for land dedication: [may not equal less than 1/4 acre] acres (b) Value of land (Esc.
+tion.
+Please calculate and check preferred method of meeting requirement: (a) Total Land Area: 1.71 acres 5% for land dedication: [may not equal less than 1/4 acre] acres (b) Value of land (Esc.
 Co.
-Tax Assessor) s 594,098 Fee in lieu of land dedication (5% of value) [Payable to the City of Pensacola; Due after pl s 21, 704.
-23 at approval, prior to receiving signatures
+Tax Assessor) s_594,098 Fee in lieu of land dedication (5% of value) s 29.764.00